 The U.S. District Court for the District of Massachusetts has issued a preliminary ruling on an Employee Retirement Income Security Act (ERISA) lawsuit alleging mismanagement and disloyalty on the part of Massachusetts Institute of Technology (MIT) defined contribution retirement plan fiduciaries.

-Readers may recall how this suit was introduced alongside a series of others targeting big-ticket U.S. universities—all of them filed by Schlichter, Bogard & Denton seeking various damages and remedies for many tens of thousands of employees enrolled in the universities’ defined contribution (DC) retirement plans.
+This suit was introduced alongside a series of others targeting big-ticket U.S. universities—all of them filed by Schlichter, Bogard & Denton seeking various damages and remedies for many tens of thousands of employees enrolled in the universities’ defined contribution (DC) retirement plans.
 The suits contend these universities, as ERISA fiduciaries, breached their duties under the law to protect the retirement assets of their employees and retirees.
 Common to all three complaints are allegations that each of these universities “breached their duties of loyalty and prudence under ERISA by causing plan participants to pay millions of dollars in unreasonable and excessive fees for recordkeeping, administrative, and investment services of the plans.”

 In the MIT case, plaintiffs allege breaches of the ERISA duties of loyalty and prudence arising out of the plan’s inclusion of retail class options instead of institutional class options in the funds provided by Fidelity Investments.
 In addition, plaintiffs allege that Fidelity was paid excessive compensation for its recordkeeping services and that MIT never engaged in a competitive bidding process for those services.
 According to plaintiffs, the plan was structured to fund “an illicit kickback scheme whereby Fidelity received inflated fees at the expense of the plan’s participants in exchange for making donations to the MIT endowment.”